digitallysavvy/agora-signaling-demo/GUIDE.md

 ```
 Once the server is running we can open multiple browsers and join the same channel to simulate multiple users in the channel and test out the code.

 If you want to test with multiple devices you'll need a way to run the project with a secure `https` connection.
-You have two options: setup a custom SSL certificate for your local device; or use a service like [ngrok](https://ngrok.com), which creates a tunnel out from your local machine and provides an `https` url.
-In my experience this is one of the simplest ways to run a publicly accessible `https` secured webserver on your local machine.
+You have two options: set up a custom SSL certificate for your local device; or use a service like [ngrok](https://ngrok.com), which creates a tunnel out from your local machine and provides an `https` url.
+In my experience, this is one of the simplest ways to run a publicly accessible `https` secured webserver on your local machine.

 ## Fin.
 And just like that we are done!

 By following this guide, you've set up a simple signaling web app using the Agora Signaling Web SDK and Vite.
-You've learned how to manage user presence and messaging in real-time, dynamically updating the UI based on user interactions.
+You've learned how to manage user presence and messaging in real time, dynamically updating the UI based on user interactions.
 This foundational setup can be extended to build more complex real-time applications, enhancing user engagement with features like live chat, notifications, and interactive user experiences.
 With Agora’s robust SDK and the simplicity of Vite, you're well-equipped to create scalable and responsive real-time applications.
 Happy coding!

 If you would like to see the demo in action, check out the [demo of the code in action](https://digitallysavvy.github.io/agora-signaling-demo/) on GitHub Pages